fsantanna-no/p2p-tml-paper/rita-24/response.md

 > is brought out more clearly when discussed at the end of the related works to
 > show how all the gaps identified will be solved.

-To guide our discussion, we explain how the text is organized at the beginning of the section:
+To guide our discussion, we now explain how the text is organized at the beginning of Section 2.1:

 > <...>
 > "Figure 1 compares three selected works regarding these aspects.
 We now